Brett-Kennedy/DatasetTester/README.md

 # DatasetsEvaluator
 DatasetTester is a tool to collect datasets from openml.org and make it easier to test predictors (classifiers or regressors) against these files.
 Our hope is this eases the work required to test predictors and so encourages researchers to test predictors against larger numbers of datasets, taking greater advantage of the collection on openml.org.
 Ideally, this can lead to greater accuracy and reduced bias in the evaluation of ML tools.
+Ideally, this will support making the testing of predictors more consitent and more objective.

+The tool also allows researchers, to work with a large number of datasets, such that separate datasets may be used for training and testing, allowing a higher level of separation than most current methods, which maintain a holdout test set, or use cross validation, with each dataset.
+For example, a set of datasets may be used to determine good default hyperparameters for a tool, while a completely separate set of datasets may evaluate these.

 ## Installation